 I will frequently send announcements through email.
-I will also post new/additional material on the course website.
+I will also post new/additional material on D2L.
 Read over it by the date indicated on the announcement.
 Under inclement weather, due dates may be pushed back or changed at my discretion, so please pay attention to all announcements.